-The closest airports for the Cinque Terre are Pisa, Florence and Genoa.
-You can check your flight options from Skyscanner.
+If you fancy travelling to Cinque Terre yourself, then your best bet is to fly to Pisa – Florence and Genoa are other alternatives but they tend to be a little more expensive..
+You can check your flight options at Skyscanner.
 All of these airports have shuttles to take you to the train station, where you’ll be able to catch a train out to the Cinque Terre region.
 Most trains change at La Spezia.
 If you have a rental car, make sure to ring your accommodation and check what parking facilities there are, as cars aren’t allowed in the five villages.
 Once you’re there you can easily walk between the villages via the criss-crossing paths that traverse the coastline, or you can take a 19th century train line that connects the villages – buy a Cinque Terre card and you’ll have unlimited second class travel.
-Cars aren’t allowed in the Cinque Terre, which means you can explore this gorgeous piece of Italian coastline unspoilt by modernity.
+Cars aren’t allowed in the Cinque Terre, which means you can explore this gorgeous piece of Italian coastline that’s untouched by modernity.

 The pictures of these five cute little villages really do make an impression, but they’re nothing in comparison to seeing it with your own eyes!
 So next destination – the beautiful Ligurian coast and the Cinque Terre.
 This area should definitely be on your list of places to visit, an area that you really need to see!
 Have you visited the Cinque Terre?
 I’d love to hear from you in the comments, so let me know how you found it and especially if you have any top tips for fellow travellers!